Broomfields/University-Presentation-1/slides/Slides.md

 Once evaluated, developers propose tasks for the upcoming week, informing their colleagues and the product owner about their intended tasks.
 For each prospective task, the importance, priority, and necessity are discussed and negotiated.

-Although not explicitly defined as such, these meetings bear a resemblance to the sprint-scrum style of agile development, contributing to an agile-like methodology for our project.
+Although our development processes largely follow a traditional route, the recent introducution of these weekly software meetings bear a resemblance to the sprint-scrum style of agile development, contributing to agile-like elements for our project management.

 <!--
 Script: